| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 To prevent conflicts among different libraries running in the same Emacs,

-each Lisp program that uses make-temp-file
+each Lisp program that uses make-temp-file should have its own

 prefix.
 The number added to the end of prefix distinguishes